jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Archery/Localized_Shot.md

 	"Modifier": "Variable",
 	"Prereq": "Archery 5",
 	"DR": "-1",
-	"Damage": "__SM__+*D*+6",
+	"Damage": "__SM__+1",
 	"Condition": "(__Cripple__)"
 }

 Loads and shoot an arrow or a bolt aiming to a specific part of the body.

+A _critical success_ will cause automatically
+a _localized heavy wound_, crippling that part of the body, if the damage caused would be otherwise enough to cause at least a _light wound_.

+> Localized heavy wounds can have further negative effects with respect to normal heavy wounds, as disarming, reducing the movement speed, blinding and so on.

-A critical success will cripple that part of the body, inflicting a permanent negative modifier until healed, and if the localised shot was aimed at the head, it will cause a deadly wound.
+If the localized shot was aimed at the head, a _critical success_ will cause a _deadly wound_.

 The modifier to be applied depends on the target part of the body: